Cabo Pulmo National Park: The Complete Guide to Baja's Best Reef

 Both are worth doing; they show you different things.

-Snorkeling gives you access to the shallower reef sections where the fish density is extraordinary — schools of hundreds of jacks, parrotfish, angel fish, and sea turtles surfacing to breathe within arm's reach.
-The water clarity on a good day approaches 30 meters.
-You do not need to be a strong swimmer — most snorkel sites are calm and have low current.
-Best snorkel sites: Las Navajas (the pinnacles), Los Arbolitos (the trees — named for the coral formations), and the shallow reef directly off the main beach.
+Snorkeling gives you access to the shallower reef sections where fish density is extraordinary — schools of hundreds of jacks, parrotfish, angelfish, and sea turtles surfacing to breathe within arm's reach.
+Water clarity on a good day approaches 30 meters.
+You do not need to be a strong swimmer — most snorkel sites are calm with low current.
+Best snorkel sites: Las Navajas (the pinnacles), Los Arbolitos (named for the coral formations), and the shallow reef directly off the main beach.

 Diving gets you to the larger animals.
 The famous dive is El Vencedor — a school of several hundred bull sharks that aggregates at depth from November through March.
 This is a controlled dive with experienced local guides who know the behavior patterns.
-The sharks are not a threat if you follow the guide's instructions (stay at depth, do not ascend through the school).
+The sharks are not a threat if you follow the guide's instructions.
 Beyond the sharks: whale sharks, manta rays, schools of jacks large enough to block the sun, and the deepest sections of the coral reef system.
 If you are a certified diver, Cabo Pulmo is worth a dedicated dive trip.

 Best Cabo Pulmo Tours from Cabo San Lucas

-From Cabo San Lucas by car: 80 km on Federal Highway 1 to the East Cape turnoff, then 18 km on an unpaved road to the village.
-The paved section takes about 1 hour 15 minutes; the dirt road adds 20–30 minutes depending on condition.
-A standard rental car can handle the road in dry season (October–May).
-In summer, the road washes out after heavy rain — check conditions before going.
+By car: 80 km on Federal Highway 1 to the East Cape turnoff, then 18 km on an unpaved road to the village.
+The paved section takes about 1 hour 15 minutes; the dirt road adds 20–30 minutes.
+A standard rental car handles the road in dry season (October–May).
+In summer, the road washes out after heavy rain — check conditions.
 4x4 is not required in dry season but makes the dirt section more comfortable.

-Day tours from Cabo San Lucas or San José: Several operators run full-day Cabo Pulmo tours with transport included.
-Expect $80–130 USD per person for a tour that includes transport, snorkeling or diving, gear, and lunch.
+Day tours from Cabo: Several operators run full-day Cabo Pulmo tours with transport.
+Expect $80–130 USD per person for transport, snorkeling or diving, gear, and lunch.
 The advantage: no navigation, no rental car upgrade, and local guides who know the best sites for the day's conditions.
-Recommended operators book through their websites directly — Cabo Pulmo Tours and Cabo Adventures both run reputable programs.
 Book at least 3 days ahead in high season.

-Dive-only from Cabo San Lucas: If you are specifically a diver, several Cabo San Lucas dive shops run dedicated Cabo Pulmo dive days with tanks, weights, and an instructor.
-The drive is included.
-These typically cost $130–180 USD per person for a two-tank dive.
-Manta Scuba and Cabo Pulmo Divers (based in the park itself) are the operators with the deepest local knowledge.
+Dive-only from Cabo San Lucas: If you are specifically a diver, several Cabo dive shops run dedicated Cabo Pulmo dive days with tanks, weights, and instructor included.
+These typically cost $130–180 USD for a two-tank dive.
+Cabo Pulmo Divers (based in the park itself) and Manta Scuba have the deepest local knowledge.

 What to See: The Short List by Season